FriendsOfREDAXO/redaxo-mit-docker/README.md

     .dockerignore

-In [dockerignore](https://docs.docker.com/engine/reference/builder/#dockerignore-file) defines which files and folders _not_ will be given to the Docker daemon.
+The File [dockerignore](https://docs.docker.com/engine/reference/builder/#dockerignore-file) defines which files and folders will not be given to the Docker daemon.
 If your project folder is very busy, you can bypass Docker's unimportant data and save resources.

 #### Compose

     docker-compose.yml

-[Docker Compose](https://docs.docker.com/compose/overview/) allows you to start and link __several containers at the same time.__ It contains z.
-For example, information about what the containers are called, which ports they use, and which directories of your system they are using (volumes).
-It can also contain information such as username and passwords, in our case for the database.
+[Docker Compose](https://docs.docker.com/compose/overview/) allows you to start and link __several containers at the same time__.
+It contains information about what the containers are called, which ports they use, and which directories of your system they are using (volumes).
+It can also contain information such as username and passwords - in our case for the database.

 ---